react-cosmos/react-cosmos/docs/plugins/cosmos-plugins.md

 ### Open Fixture Plugin

-This combines a [server plugin](server-plugins.md) with a [UI plugin](ui-plugins.md).
+This combines a [Build Plugin](build-plugins.md) with a [UI Plugin](ui-plugins.md).
 It adds a renderer action that opens the selected fixture file in your default editor.

 ```bash
 npm i -D react-cosmos-plugin-open-fixture